native-fox-2019/fancy-todo/README.md

 # fancy-todo

-Fancy To-Do Sangle Page App With Express, Postgres, Sequelize, and jQuery
+Fancy To-Do Single Page App With Express, Postgres, Sequelize, and jQuery
 ___________
 ## 3rd Party API
 1. Geo js : used to get the user's IP address and country code the country the user is located in